tlwilliams895/curriculum-docs/src/building/setup.rst

 Updating the site template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update the site’s template, update your local install of
+To update the site's template, update your local install of
 ``sphinx-bootstrap-template`` (``--upprade`` forces the package to be
 downloaded again):